OliverKrieger/obsidian-markdown-viewer/README.md

 # World Viewer

-A Vite + React application for visualizing Obsidian markdown content — especially structured player-facing lore.
+A Vite + React application for visualizing Obsidian markdown content — with the ability to split between player and DM facing bundles.
 This project pulls `.md` files from your Obsidian vault, processes them, and exposes them inside a bundled viewer application.

 ---